 Nine states charge no income tax.
 Which one actually costs you less?

-No income tax is not the same as low taxes
+No income tax does not mean low taxes.

 The Texan homeowner on a $450,000 house pays approximately $7,200 in property tax per year.
-A Californian in the same house pays around $3,195 in property tax.
-That $4,000 difference often exceeds the income tax California would have charged a median-income earner.
-Before relocating, run the full calculation.
-Use the calculator below.
+A Californian in the same house pays around $3,195.
+That $4,000 spread often exceeds the income tax California would have charged a median earner.

 Three case studies.
 Real numbers.
 No spin.